Mindanao Gazette

-The Mindanao Gazette is a newspaper of general circulation since 1992 by the late Judge Leonardo M. Barnes, (Ret.).
-Published every day with editorial and business address at No. 30 Yakal Street, Palm Village, Davao City.
+The Mindanao Gazette is a newspaper of general circulation founded in 1992 by the late Judge Leonardo M. Barnes (Ret.).
+It is published with editorial and business offices at No. 30 Yakal Street, Palm Village, Davao City.

+According to local media histories, the newspaper was launched in 1993 and initially operated as a daily publication before later transitioning to a weekly format due to financial constraints.